-An advantage that PMM holds over other so-called "hot deck" imputation methods, i.e., methods that use values observed elsewhere for imputation, is that the covariates are summarized into one matching metric using a weighting scheme, i.e., the $\hat{\beta}i$ that reflects the importance of the different covariates for predicting financing and asset weights.29 Another advantage of PMM is that it is implicit (Little and Rubin, 2019), i.e., there is no need to define an explicit model for the distribution of the missings.
+An advantage that PMM holds over other so-called "hot deck" imputation methods, i.e., methods that use values observed elsewhere for imputation, is that the covariates are summarized into one matching metric using a weighting scheme, i.e., the $\hat{\beta}i$ , that reflects the importance of the different covariates for predicting financing and asset weights.
+Another advantage of PMM is that it is implicit (Little and Rubin, 2019), i.e., there is no need to define distributions from which noise components for imputed values are randomly drawn from.
 Instead, the only assumption that has to be invoked is that the distribution of a missing entry is identical to the observed data of the donor (Van Buuren, 2018).

 We first impute the financing weights.
-The dependent variable is the observed yearly debt share, which we get from Orbis, DS{cit} (see Section 4.1).
+The dependent variable is the observed yearly debt share, which we get from Orbis, $DS{cit}$ (see Section 4.1).
 The country-level covariates used for the matching largely follow the ones used by Goldbach et al. (2021), and broadly aim at capturing the condition of a country's financial market, the strength of its institutions, as well as its overall economic development.
-More specifically, we control for the Rule of Law indicator (ROL{ct}) , the Control of Corruption indicator $(Corruption{ct})$, the logarithm of the variable measuring domestic credit provided to the private sector relative to a country's GDP (log $DCPS{ct}$), annual inflation (Inflation{ct}), as well as GDP growth (GDP growth{ct}).
+More specifically, we control for the Rule of Law indicator ( $ROL{ct}$ ), the Control of Corruption indicator ( $Corruption{ct}$ ), the logarithm of the variable measuring domestic credit provided to the private sector relative to a country's GDP ( $log DCPS{ct}$ ), annual inflation ( $Inflation{ct}$ ), as well as GDP growth ( $GDP growth{ct}$ ).
 As described above, all these variables are taken from the World Bank's WDI database.
-Furthermore, we include the statutory tax rate τ{ct} as a proxy for the generosity of a country's corporate tax code.
+Furthermore, we include the statutory tax rate $\tau{ct}$ as a proxy for a country's corporate tax code.
 Additionally, we condition on a set of country-industry-level variables to account for the size and characteristics of industries.
-These variables are the logarithm of gross output (log GO{cit}), gross input (log GI{cit}), compensation of employees (log COE{cit}), net operating surplus (log NOS{cit}), net mixed income (log NMI{cit}), paid net taxes on production (log net TOP{cit}), and consumption of fixed capital (log $COFC{cit}$).
-As described above, all country-industry-level variables are taken from the Eora26 database.
-Finally, we include year indicators to control for year-specific effects that are common to all countries.30 Once we have imputed the yearly debt ratios, DS{cit} , for country-industry combinations that are not covered in Orbis, we proceed to compute time-constant debt and retained earnings shares as described in Section 4.1.
+These variables are the logarithm of gross output ( $log GO{cit}$ ), gross input ( $log GI{cit}$ ), compensation of employees ( $log COE{cit}$ ), net

-28Alternatively, instead of using just the donor for which the corresponding prediction is closest to the prediction of the missing data point, the mean of the d closest matches can be considered for imputation.
-As robustness check, we graphically provide imputation results for d = 5, 10, and 15 in Appendix 6.
+&lt;sup>28Alternatively, instead of using just the donor for which the corresponding prediction is closest to the prediction of the missing data point, the mean of the d-closest matches can be considered for imputation.
+As robustness check, we graphically provide imputation results for d = 5, 10, and 15 in OA 7.

-29In contrast, for instance with the widely used k-Nearest Neighbor (k-NN) matching, all included covariates are assigned the same importance for finding a match (Hastie et al., 2009).
-In Appendix 6, we provide graphical evidence, using k-NN for imputation and compare the results to the ones obtained using PMM.
+$^{29}$ In contrast, for instance with the widely used k-Nearest Neighbor (k-NN) matching, all included covariates are assigned the same importance for finding a match (Hastie et al., 2009, ch.
+13.3).
+In OA 7, we provide graphical evidence, using k-NN for imputation and compare the results to the ones obtained using PMM.